Wisconsin Elections Commission seeks funds to process complaints, boost confidence in elections

 The bipartisan Wisconsin Elections Commission will ask the Republican-led Legislature for additional state funds next year to help process the deluge of complaints and public records requests received by the agency since the 2020 election — and boost confidence in state elections at a time of rising GOP scrutiny.

-The six-member agency voted unanimously Wednesday to request more than $1.3 million in additional state funds in the upcoming 2023-25 biennial budget to create an Elections Inspector General office to better research inquiries and complaints from the public or members of the state Legislature, according to a report from commission staff.
+The six-member agency voted unanimously Wednesday to request more than $1.3 million in additional state funds in the upcoming 2023-25 biennial budget to create an Elections Inspector General office to expedite research and responses to inquiries and complaints from the public or members of the state Legislature.

-"The program will increase the agency’s ability to research public or legislative inquiries — especially those alleging unlawful or non-compliant behavior — in a more timely and effective manner," the staff report states.
-"The Election Inspector General program will also promote best practices designed to increase accuracy of and confidence in election results."
+"This office would not be about dwelling in the past or giving credence to claims that threaten the credibility of Wisconsin’s accurate and secure elections," the agency's nonpartisan administrator Meagan Wolfe said.
+“Instead, the office of inspector general will serve all people of Wisconsin regardless of political party or what kind of grievance they have."

 People are also reading…